Register your company in Hong Kong with our Special Anniversary discount!

 7. A majority vote is required for resolutions to be passed.
 If the number of votes cast in favor and against a resolution is equal, the chairman of the meeting may exercise his casting vote.

-8. Minutes should be kept by either an officer or member appointed at the AGM, and must be signed by them as soon as reasonably practicable after the conclusion of proceedings.
+8. The official minutes should be kept by either an officer or member appointed at the AGM, and must be signed by them as soon as reasonably practicable after the conclusion of proceedings.

 9. If a meeting is adjourned, a notice of the next adjourned meeting must be given as soon as possible to all members entitled to receive it and within 30 days after such an adjournment takes place.